bexhearty/bexhearty.github.com/articles/2015-07-07-module-1/index.md

-# Module 1 (45 minutes)
-Make a website and implement Segment from scratch in ten steps.
+# How to buil website and implement Segment from scratch in ten steps (45 minutes).

 1.
 Create an account in GitHub (https://github.com/new) or sign in.